 Debt collectors who disclose that they are “debt collectors” or are calling about a debt or discuss the debt almost during telephone conversations with anyone other than the consumer or his or her spouse almost always violate the Fair Debt Collection Practices Act when they do so.

 The debt collectors allegedly followed a well worn playbook by telling the consumers that they could “settle” the case by immediately paying the debt collector.
+To conduct an effective scam, the crook needs to create a sense of urgency (panic) in the victim.

 The debt collectors allegedly often instructed their first-level collectors not to call the consumer directly but rather to call the consumer’s current employer or a family member in order to create a false sense of urgency so that the consumer will pay before thinking about his or her rights.